 - One objector to a proposal (including someone on behalf of a protest group) - Applicant (or the applicant's agent) or one supporter of the proposal who has already written to the Council in response to formal consultation.
-Elected or co-opted members of parish councils (who not also district Councillors) and local district Councillors also have speaking rights.
+Yes.
+However, because agendas are fairly long and there is a need to manage the meeting effectively, only one person can speak in opposition to each application and only one can speak in support (If there is more than one person interested in speaking for or against, they need to come to an agreement between themselves as to what issues need to be covered)..
+Elected or co-opted members of parish councils (who are not also district Councillors) or, in exceptional circumstances, Parish Council clerks duly authorised, and local district Councillors also have speaking rights.
 Those wishing to speak must register with Democratic Services by 12 o'clock noon on the Monday immediately before the meeting.
 Speaking to a Planning Officer will not register someone to speak at the meeting; they must register with Democratic Services.
 Parish Councillors (usually the Parish Council's chairman) and local district Councillors not on the Planning Committee also have speaking rights.
 Members of the public and parish councils are not allowed to ask questions of each other, officers or the Committee once the meeting has started.
 Further details are available on the Council's website or from Democratic Services.